Update Documentation of Form Wizard to include postprocessors

 Please inlcude this in the manual.
 Thanks

-#2 Updated by Robert Wildling over 5 years ago
+#2 Updated by Robert Wildling almost 7 years ago

 I would love to see how the senderEmail can be configured dynamically.
 Entering a fix email address here doesn't seem to make much sense, since I assume this variable is used to send a confirmation email to the writer.
 Therefore shouldn't it be the variable that is entered under "attributes" of the email form element?
 Also, there seem to be fields like "senderEmailField" and "senderNameField", which are not documented.